Amsterdam-Internships/Self-Learning-Traffic-Lights/README.md

 ---

-## How it works

-The training of the reinforcement learning algorithm calls a Deep Q-learning agent, which in turn calls a Deep Q-learning model.

----

 ## Acknowledgements

-Sample code used of the Traffic Signal Control Competition [TSCC2019](https://github.com/tianrang-intelligence/TSCC2019) and code for DQN in pytorch used from https://medium.com/@unnatsingh/deep-q-network-with-pytorch-d1ca6f40bfda.
+Sample code has been used of the Traffic Signal Control Competition [TSCC2019](https://github.com/tianrang-intelligence/TSCC2019) and https://medium.com/@unnatsingh/deep-q-network-with-pytorch-d1ca6f40bfda.
 (Add links and check whether the authors have explicitly stated citation preference for using the DOI or citing a paper or so.)